Funded by UK Government

 Request this infographic in a different format.

-The following improvements along the 1.5km section of Wimborne Road West, between Canford Bottom Roundabout and Cobham Road are now largely complete:
+The following improvements along the 1.5km section of Wimborne Road West, between Canford Bottom Roundabout and Cobham Road are now complete:

-• a new 3.5m-wide shared use facility for both walking and cycling installed on the north side of the road, with wildflower planting introduced along the route.
+• a new 3.5m-wide shared use facility for walking and cycling installed on the north side of the road, with wildflower planting introduced along the route.
 This connects into the Castleman Trailway and the existing provision on Canford Bottom Roundabout

 • two bus stop laybys and one regular layby on the north side of the road have been removed to provide space for the shared path